kispalzoltan/HTML-validator/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Checkout and commit
+Checkout a new branch in your repo, using the issue key in the branch name.
+For example, git checkout -b JRA-123-<branch-name>.

+When committing changes to your branch, use the issue key in your commit message to link those commits to the development panel in your Jira issue.
+For example, git commit -m "JRA-123 <summary of commit>".